-- Don’t be afraid to ask why?
 Women often get a bad reputation for talking all the time.
-In the correct time, not when a bull/buck/whatever is standing there, your hunting partners by and large will appreciate that you are interested in what is going on.
+At the correct time, not when a bull/buck/whatever is standing there, your hunting partners by and large will appreciate that you are interested in what is going on.
 Asking why prepares you to be able to hunt alone or to pull yourself from someone who just tags along to being part of the group

-- Be Prepared.
 There are many steps that go into preparation, this goes hand in hand with planning.
-Read a book, ask what the others in your group are bringing, ask people who have done it before if you are going solo, or make a list.
+Read a book.
+Ask what the others in your group are bringing.
+Ask people who have done it before if you are going solo.
+Make a list.
 I always try out new stuff when scouting.
 I find that every week I scout and hunt, my pack gets smaller.
 Preparation means making sure you have everything you need at the time.
 This also means pulling back your bow in the blind or treestand when you get settled or making sure your gun is not going to bang off something when you prepare to shoot.
 It is those small steps that can make the difference between being successful and not.

 We all have weaknesses or things we are not great at or do not know about.
 This goes back to my first tip.
 Asking is never bad if done correctly.
 It is ok to not know but NEVER expect someone else to take care of you if you are capable.
 We all have different capabilities.
 Being on a hunt with someone who expects to be catered to is almost never fun.
 Making hunting friends is about shared experiences, carrying the burden, and doing hard things with people who love it as much as you.